sca7r/vision-robotic-arm/README.md

 - **Grasping is position controlled and open loop.** The jaws are commanded to a fixed position and the result is checked afterwards by looking at the object again.
 There is no force feedback and no grasp quality estimation.
+- **The grasp residual is not trained yet.** The baseline it has to beat has not been measured, so there is no evidence yet that the scripted grasp fails often enough in simulation for a learned correction to have anything to learn.
+Measuring that is the first phase of the work.
+The policy stays disabled by default until a paired evaluation shows it beating the scripted grasp.
 - **No real hardware.** Everything here is simulation.

 ## Roadmap

+1. **A learned grasp residual.** Measure the scripted grasp's baseline success rate over randomised object placements, inject the camera to base calibration error that real hardware will have, then train a bounded correction to the grasp pose against it.
+Kept behind a parameter that stays off until a paired evaluation shows it winning.
-1. **Natural language commands.** A node turning "pick the red cube and put it on the left" into the strings the task server already accepts.
+2. **Natural language commands.** A node turning "pick the red cube and put it on the left" into the strings the task server already accepts.
 A regular expression pass first, then a local Ollama model for anything the pattern misses.
 Both publish to `/task/command`, so neither touches the motion code.
-2. **One end to end run on a GPU machine**, closing the camera to grasp loop and re-measuring perception accuracy in the current scene.
+3. **One end to end run on a GPU machine**, closing the camera to grasp loop and re-measuring perception accuracy in the current scene.
-3. **A bringup package**, one top level launch composing simulation, perception, planning and tasks.
+4. **A bringup package**, one top level launch composing simulation, perception, planning and tasks.
-4. **Continuous integration**, building all packages and running `colcon test` on push.
+5. **Continuous integration**, building all packages and running `colcon test` on push.
-5. **Increasing scene complexity**, one variable at a time: objects closer together, then varied sizes, then orientations that require solving for the grasp angle.
+6. **Increasing scene complexity**, one variable at a time: objects closer together, then varied sizes, then orientations that require solving for the grasp angle.
-6. **Real hardware.** A `ros2_control` hardware interface for the arm's serial stepper controller and the gripper, an RGB-D camera driver, and hand eye calibration.
+7. **Real hardware.** A `ros2_control` hardware interface for the arm's serial stepper controller and the gripper, an RGB-D camera driver, and hand eye calibration.
 The planning and task layers above run unchanged.